giovanniboscu/continuous-section-field/actions-examples/concrete_pole/README.md

 pcbar_15
 ```

-These names appear in the YAML because each prestressing component is an explicit part of the generated section model.
+These names appear in the YAML because each prestressing component is connected from the base section to the top section and can receive its own participation-law assignment.

-At this point, the YAML file contains the model definition.
-It does not yet contain plots, sectional-property tables, or solver results.
-Those are produced by later operations that read this YAML file.
+The generated YAML is the input read by later CSF operations for section inspection, derived sectional-property plots, and member-field sampling.